Skip to content

 MINDROOM_NO_AUTO_INSTALL_TOOLS Set to 1/true/yes to disable automatic tool dependency installation (unset — auto-install enabled)

-MINDROOM_WORKER_BACKEND Worker backend for tool execution (static_runner or kubernetes) static_runner
+MINDROOM_WORKER_BACKEND Worker backend for tool execution (static_runner, docker, or kubernetes) static_runner

 OpenAI-Compatible API